 Of course, if you’re more into autumn than Halloween itself, you can decorate with fall classics instead of spooky staples.
 Small gourds and pumpkins make great desk decorations.
 Hang a fall print in that empty spot on your wall you’ve been meaning to fill.
 Place a scarecrow in the corner of your office.

 Whatever theme you choose, have fun with it!
 Halloween and the fall season offer countless decorating and celebration choices.
 Unleash your inner kid by making your office more festive.
 Chances are, you’ll find your workday passes by more quickly than you ever could have imagined!

 Details make a difference.

-If you’re back at work and can’t go all out decorating your cubicle, add little details to your desk to brighten (darken?) the mood.
+If you work in a strict office and can’t go all out decorating your cubicle, add little details to your desk to brighten (darken?) the mood.
 Swap out your pencil holder for a skull and place a mini pumpkin next to your mug collection.
 Halloween office door decorations are also something to consider.
 Some pointed Halloween signs can get the point across to you coworkers when you’re trying to focus.

 Remember, it’s still an office.

 Even though you’re getting into the holiday spirit, you still have to work.
 Keep unwanted ghosts and goblins out with a haunted Halloween door sign that’s sure to get the point across.
 But place a bowl of Halloween candy nearby so you can get that mid-afternoon sugar burst when you need it.
 I wouldn’t typically recommend keeping a container of chocolate at arm’s length in such a high-stress environment, but it’s a holiday!